zephyrproject-rtos/zephyr/boards/arm/mimxrt685_evk/doc/index.rst

 System Clock
 ============

-The MIMXRT685 SoC is configured to use the internal FRO at 48MHz as a source for the system clock.
+The MIMXRT685 SoC is configured to use the main system PLL at 250MHz as a source for the system clock.
 Other sources for the system clock are provided in the SOC, depending on your system requirements.

 Serial Port
 ===========

 The MIMXRT685 SoC has 8 FLEXCOMM interfaces for serial communication.
 One is configured as USART for the console and the remaining are not used.

 Programming and Debugging